jfitisoff/insite/README.md

 #     methods that are set up for you automatically.
 These are page instance
 #     methods that you can use when working with a page.
 In the example above,
 #     the mat_chips method was automatically added when the component was
 #     defined.
+For each component you define, there will be a DOM accessor
+#     method for a single instance of the component as well as a method to
+#     get a component collection.
 #
-#     Putting this another way, if you define a FooBar component you'll
+#     Putting this another way: If you define a FooBar component you'll
 #     always be able to call "page.foo_bar" and "page.foo_bars" on any
 #     given page.
 ```